oreximus/learnings/InformationTechnology/Information_Security/Note_Taking.md

 - Use tags to indentify the Topics, in the relevant Note.
 - Have a good management or dashboard to access all of notes; could be List of Contents!
+- Make a habit to take notes on the Go!